RunestoneInteractive/thinkcspy/_sources/Selection/ConditionalExecutionBinarySelection.rst

    .. image:: Figures/flowchart_if_else.png

+As a program executes, the interpreter always keeps track of which statement is about to be executed.
+We call this the **control flow**, or the **flow of execution** of the program.
+When humans execute programs, they often use their finger to point to each statement in turn.
+So you could think of control flow as "Python's moving finger".

+Control flow until now has been strictly top to bottom, one statement at a time.
+We call this type of control **sequential**.
+In Python flow is sequential as long as successive statements are indented the *same* amount.
+The ``if`` statement introduces indented sub-statements after the if heading.

-As with the function definition from the last chapter and other compound statements like ``for``, the ``if`` statement consists of a header line and a body.
+Each ``if`` statement consists of a header line and a body.
 The header line begins with the keyword ``if`` followed by a *boolean expression* and ends with a colon (:).

-The more indented statements that follow are called a **block**.
+The more indented statements that follow are called a **block** or sometimes a **body**.

 Each of the statements inside the first block of statements is executed in order if the boolean expression evaluates to ``True``.
 The entire first block of statements